 © 2016 Stefania Passera.
 Used with permission.

-Have you used clause summaries in your contracts?
+Have you used term sheets in your contracts?
 You can contribute to the Library by sharing an example.

 There are no comments here yet.